 - Type IV hypersensitivity reactions are referred to as delayed and cell-mediated.

-- For the specific causes of type IV hypersensitivity, see the above.
+- For the specific causes of type IV hypersensitivity, see “” above.

 - Clinical features, diagnostics, and treatment depend on the underlying etiology.

-- Sensitization: antigen penetrates the skin → uptake by Langerhans cell → migration to lymph nodes and formation of sensitized T lymphocytes
+- T cell sensitization: : skin penetration by the antigen → uptake of the antigen by Langerhans cell → migration to lymph nodes → formation of sensitized T lymphocytes

 Type IV drug reactions

-- Local drug reaction following topical application of drug; see above
+- Local drug reaction following topical application of drug; see “ .”

-DRESS syndrome (drug rash with eosinophilia and systemic symptoms syndrome; also known as drug-induced hypersensitivity syndrome): delayed hypersensitivity reaction to a drug (within 1–8 weeks following administration)
+- DRESS syndrome (drug reaction with eosinophilia and systemic symptoms syndrome; also known as drug-induced hypersensitivity syndrome)

-- Definition: : an IgE-independent reaction that is clinically indistinguishable from type I hypersensitivity
+- Description: : an IgE-independent reaction that is clinically indistinguishable from type I hypersensitivity

 - Substances cause direct (or complement-mediated in case of anaphylactoid reaction) mast cell activation and subsequent release of histamine not mediated by immunoglobulin.

-- In contrast to true anaphylactic reactions, no sensitization to allergens is required → First contact can already lead to anaphylactic shock.
+- In contrast to true anaphylactic reactions, no sensitization to allergens is required (i.e., first contact can already lead to anaphylactic shock)